 Placing the people’s perspective in the center

 ‘’It is always about the people.’’
-With this strong message that National Ombudsman of the Netherlands, Reinier van Zutphen, kicked-off a forum on 50 years of legal cooperation between Indonesia and the Netherlands.
+With this strong message National Ombudsman of the Netherlands, Reinier van Zutphen, kicked-off a forum on 50 years of legal cooperation between Indonesia and the Netherlands.
 This event was organized by CILC and the Supreme Court of the Netherlands on 17 October 2019.
 The forum focused on legal certainty, a recurrent topic over the past decades.
 When talking about legal certainty, we started by putting the perspective and interests of the citizens at the core.
 At the end of the day, we have to ask ourselves: ‘’was it fair, did we treat people right and are they served justly?’’

 The main message of putting the perspective of the people first was echoed throughout the event, for example when President of the Supreme Court, Maarten Feteris, took us to an ‘imaginative society where there is no legal certainty at all.
 A society in which decisions of government officials and the courts are essentially unpredictable, are contradictory to each other and also arbitrary.
 In such a situation, it is unclear which rules are actually applied and enforced.
 Most probably, this is not the kind of society anyone would prefer to live in.
 In fact, certainty about their position is very important for the welfare of people.
 They can get sleepless nights from uncertainty about their (legal) position.
 Uncertainty is often harder to bear than bad news.’’